primatejs/primate/docs/modules/ruby.md

 end
 ```

-Your rendered route with a Svelte component will be accessible at
+The rendered route with a Svelte component will be accessible at
 http://localhost:6161/svelte.

 ### Error